loot/loot.github.io/LOOT-FAQs.md

 ##### LOOT's window is blank when I'm starting it through Mod Organizer.
 What's up?

 Mod Organizer 1.2.10 has a bug preventing LOOT 0.7.0 from working properly.
-This has been fixed in Mod Organizer 1.2.11, so either upgrade to that, or downgrade to Mod Organizer 1.2.9.
+This has been fixed in Mod Organizer 1.2.11, and later versions.

+There is also another issue that occasionally causes LOOT's window to be blank when started through Mod Organiser - this can be avoided by adding the `--single-process` argument to Mod Organiser's LOOT launching settings.

 ##### I'm seeing empty box characters in the metadata editor window's plugins list.
 What are these?